Craftsman style deck with warm wood tones and detailed railings

 The quietest decks are often the most powerful

-Not every deck needs to entertain a crowd.
-Some of the most compelling designs we’ve seen are deeply personal — a meditation platform with a single cushion and a view of a Japanese garden.
-A narrow reading deck cantilevered off a bedroom with just enough room for a chair and a side table.
-A yoga deck tucked into a corner of the yard, screened by bamboo.
+Not all decks have to entertain the masses.
+Some of the more thoughtful designs consist of a meditation platform with one cushion and a view of a Japanese garden, a slender reading deck that extends off the bedroom and has room for a chair and side table, and a yoga deck nestled in the corner of the yard and screened by bamboo.

-These sanctuary decks succeed because they commit fully to a single purpose.
-There’s no confusion about what the space is for, no competing functions.
-The result is a deck that feels intentional down to the last board — and one that gets used daily precisely because it asks for nothing except your presence.
+These sanctuary decks work because they dedicate themselves to one purpose.
+There’s no ambiguity around what the space is for or what it is used for.
+It leads to a deck that feels purposeful with every board — and one that gets used every day for the sole reason that it merely asks for your presence.

 Design Principle

-A sanctuary deck should be slightly separated from the main outdoor area — a few steps down, around a corner, or behind a screen.
-Physical separation creates psychological permission to slow down.
+A sanctuary deck shouldn’t be connected directly to the main outdoor area.
+It can be a few steps down, placed around a corner, or behind a screen to provide some privacy.
+Out of sight, out of mind.

 The Framework